-The UND Honors Program intentionally infuses the values of diversity, inclusion, and social equity into ist curriculum, programming, and faculty/staff training.
+The UND Honors Program intentionally infuses the values of diversity, inclusion, and social equity into its curriculum, programming, and faculty/staff training.
 We promote mutual respect and attentiveness to our common human dignity while also highlighting the educative importance of recognizing differences in identities, cultural and ethnic backgrounds, and ways of learning and knowing.

 What are Honors students like?

 Honors students have personalities and interests as diverse as the rest of the student body.
-Some major in professional fields such as engineering, aviation, computer science and pre-law, while others major in fields such as psychology, languages, philosophy, music, arts, history, political science, anagement, and more.
+Some major in professional fields such as engineering, aviation, computer science and pre-law, while others major in fields such as psychology, languages, philosophy, music, arts, history, political science, management, and more.